Does this test have other names?

 What do my test results mean?

-C-peptide levels are measured in picomoles per liter (pmol/L).
-A normal C-peptide
+level is measured in picomoles per liter (pmol/L).
+A normal C-peptide test result

 How is this test done?

-you can provide the sample at home or at a healthcare provider's office.
+with a lid.
+You may do this at home or at the healthcare provider's office.
 Your healthcare

-provider will give you instructions on how and when to give the sample.
+provider will tell you how and when to collect the sample.

 Does this test pose any risks?